-Professor in Arctic Freshwater biology at University of Copenhagen, Denmark (full time), and at The University Centre in Svalbard, Norway (20% position).
-Previously Center leader of Polar Science Center, Faculty of Natural Sciences, University of Copenhagen (2009-14), member of the international steering committee for CAFF/CBMP-freshwater Program (2011-present), Coordinator for Danish Kingdom expert group in CBMP program (2012-present), member of evaluation boards for the Norwegian Research Council (2012 and 2014), member of Scientific Board for Austrian Academy of Sciences (2008-2012), member of adviser group for the Danish Board of Technology (2008-2011), member of the Danish Research Council (2007-2013) handling approx. 1000 applications, member of EU evaluation board for Work program 6 (2007), member of accreditation boards for Norwegian education institutions (2006 and 2007), board member of the Arctic Station Council, University of Copenhagen, Greenland (2005-present), member of evaluation boards for the Swedish Research Council (2004-2014), member of the steering committee for the Institute of Biology, University of Copenhagen (2004-2007), member of evaluation boards for the Academy of Finland (1998-2012).
+Professor in Arctic Freshwater biology at University of Copenhagen, Denmark, and The University Centre in Svalbard, Norway.
+Previously Center leader of Polar Science Center, Faculty of Natural Sciences, University of Copenhagen (2009-14), member of the international steering committee for CAFF/CBMP-freshwater Program (2011-present), coordinator for the Danish/Greenland expert group in CBMP-freshwater (2012-present), board member of the Arctic Station Council, University of Copenhagen, Greenland (2005-present), member of Scientific Board for Austrian Academy of Sciences (2008-2012), member of the Danish Research Council (2007-2013), member of accreditation boards for Norwegian education institutions (2006 and 2007), Ad hoc member of evaluation boards for the Finnish, Norwegian and Swedish Research Councils (1998-present),

 B.Sc.
 (NUI Galway); Ph.D.
 1987 (NUI Cork).
 Involved in World Register of Marine Species, International Association for Biological Oceanography, Global Biodiversity Information Facility, Ocean Biogeographic Information System, Group on Earth Observations Biodiversity Observation Network, Species 2000.